-The Agriculture Improvement Act of 2018 expanded FCA's enforcement authorities by giving the agency jurisdiction over former institution-affiliated parties for up to six years after an individual's separation from a System institution.
-This expanded jurisdiction gives FCA greater ability to ensure the safety and soundness of the System by using its enforcement authorities in appropriate circumstances, regardless of whether an individual has resigned from or been terminated by a System institution.
+The Agriculture Improvement Act of 2018 expanded FCA's enforcement authorities by giving the agency jurisdiction over former institution-affiliated parties for up to six years after the parties separate from the institution.
+This expanded jurisdiction gives FCA greater flexibility to ensure the safety and soundness of the System by using its enforcement authorities in appropriate circumstances, regardless of whether an individual has resigned from or been terminated by a System institution.